sethadam1/PdoFish/README.md

 ## Usage
 In general, you'd include Pdofish/pdofish.php and then your model file.

-At that point, you would staticly call your class like so:
+At that point, you would statically call your class like so:

 //print an associative array